Nullreff/redpile-old/README.md

 **TICK**

-Advances the redstone state by one tick.
+Currently decrements the power every block by one.
+This is for testing purposes and will change in the future.

 License
 -------